 Ending the day on the terrace of the restaurant Proefverlof (which also features an old reconverted cell into a small private dining room), with the sun setting down and small boats passing by, was a magical way to end our experience of the Frisian capital city.

 You can park your car at the visitors’ centre of the National Park De Alde Feanen, a Natura 2000 area of 25 km² containing morasses, lakes, forests, peat and meadows, as well as at least 450 plant species and 100 bird species.
 Different walking routes can be found on the board at the entrance of the Park (do make sure to take a picture of it so you can follow the different “knooppunten” or junctions on your route).

 Another great family walk is from Beesterzwaag village to the Witte Huis hotel and restaurant (about 7km back and forth, with a stop for ice-cream on the terrace of the Witte Huis).

 Finally for a longer one (12km), head off to the beautiful Bakkeveen duinen (car park at recreatiecentrum Dundelle).
 At exactly halfway through the loop you will find a great café, De Drie Provinciën, for a pit stop.

 Looking for family-friendly accommodations?
 Consider booking your stay via booking.com/amsterdammamas.
 Find the perfect accommodation for your family while supporting Amsterdam Mamas at the same time.

-Annick Noirfalisse is a Belgian mum of three, who has worked for more than ten years as a journalist in Switzerland, London and Amsterdam, covering economics, finance, societal, environmental and health issues.
-She’s also a French language teacher and translator, who loves Japanese food, doing sports and walks in the nature in her spare time.
+Annick Noirfalisse is a Belgian mum of three, who has worked for more than ten years as a journalist in Switzerland, London, and Amsterdam, covering economics, finance, societal, environmental, and health issues.
+She's also a French language teacher and translator, who loves Japanese food, doing sports, and nature walks in her spare time.